Computational Social Science:

 Dear Researchers and Practitioners in Computational Social Science (CSS),

-We invite you to our upcoming workshop on Democracy at Risk?
+We invite you to our upcoming conference on Democracy at Risk?
 Societal Challenges, Data, and Research Infrastructures in the Age of CSS in Vienna, organized by Complexity Science Hub and Central European University.
-This two-day, in-person workshop is part of an annual event series that connects Computational Social Science (CSS) scholars from the German-speaking region (Austria, Germany, and Switzerland).
+This two-day, in-person conference is part of an annual event series that connects Computational Social Science (CSS) scholars from the German-speaking region (Austria, Germany, and Switzerland).
 As an interdisciplinary event, it addresses researchers from a range of disciplines, including sociology, political science, computer science, communication, economics, digital humanities, and data science.
-The workshop provides a platform for networking, professional development, and the exchange of ideas in CSS.
+The conference provides a platform for networking, professional development, and the exchange of ideas in CSS.

-The workshop will address both methodological and practical questions related to studying (digital) democracy using CSS, including (but not limited to) the following questions:
+The conference will address both methodological and practical questions related to studying (digital) democracy using CSS, including (but not limited to) the following questions:

 • Using CSS to study (threats to) democracy (e.g., theoretical and empirical work on identifying digital campaigns via network analysis; the role of big tech in shaping public opinion; studying the erosion of and improving the resilience of democratic institutions and discourses; using digital trace data to understand citizens’ exposure to political content)